CNOS: A Strong Baseline for CAD-based Novel Object Segmentation

-In Table \ref{tab:bop}, we demonstrate that our proposed approach outperforms Chen~\textit{et al.}~\cite{chen20233d} by a significant margin of 19.8\% in terms of AP metrics.
-Furthermore, despite not being trained on the testing objects of the BOP datasets, our method surpasses the performance of MaskRCNN \cite{he2017mask} used in CosyPose \cite{labbe-eccv20-cosypose}, which was specifically trained on these objects.
-This highlights the effectiveness of our method, leveraging the large-scale self-supervised model DINOv2 \cite{oquab2023dinov2} and realistic rendering techniques BlenderProc \cite{denninger2019blenderproc}.
+In Table~\ref{tab:bop}, we show that CNOS outperforms Chen~\textit{et al.}~\cite{chen20233d} by a significant margin of absolute 19.8\% AP.
+Furthermore, despite not being trained on the testing objects of the BOP datasets, our method surpasses the performance of Mask R-CNN \cite{he2017mask} used in CosyPose \cite{labbe-eccv20-cosypose}, which was specifically trained on these objects.
+This highlights the generalization capability of our method.

-\nguyen{Since the ground-truth masks of the BOP datasets are not all accessible, we could not quantitatively evaluate the different component of our pipeline independently on one another, \textit{i.e.} the errors made by our proposal networks (SAM, FastSAM) or our descriptor network (DINOv2).
-However, we qualitatively found that the proposal network makes very few mistakes and outputs a lot of proposals.
-Therefore, we hypothesize that DINOv2 is the current performance bottleneck, and it is where improvements can still be made in the pipeline to close the gap with supervised state-of-the-art approaches like ZebraPose.}
+We qualitatively found that the generated segmentation proposals usually include ones that are very well aligned with the target object instances, and that most mistakes are due to erroneous DINOv2-based classification of the proposals.
+Improving the proposal classification would be crucial to close the gap between CNOS and supervised state-of-the-art approaches such as ZebraPose.